andrejbauer/mathematics-and-computation/_drafts/2019-10-27-runners-in-action.md

 How precisely does an operation call in the program cause an effect in the external world?
-As we have just seen, some sort of runtime environment or top level needs to do relate it to the external world.
+As we have just seen, some sort of runtime environment or top level needs to relate it to the external world.
 From the viewpoint of the program, the external world appears as state which is not directly accessible, or even representable in the language.
 The effect of calling an operation
 $\mathtt{op}(a,\kappa)$ is to change the state of the world, and to get back a